Last of the Wild Horses: Plot

 When the other cowboys in the city question Charlie Cooper about this, he is puzzled and gets angry that he is accused of breaking his word.
 Riley stirs the pot even more by going to the sheriff and demanding that all the Double C guys under his control be made into deputies, reminding the sheriff that Cooper at the Double C is the one that gave him his job.
 So the Double C guys become deputies with the law on their side and they raid not only horses from the wild, but horses from smaller local ranches as well.
 Charlie Cooper finally finds out what his ranch hands are doing and confronts them, but Riley is able to choke Charlie to death with Duke Barnham's bandana.

 The sheriff arrests Duke for the murder and a sensational trial ensues that the entire town attends.
 Based on testimony from others, primarily Riley and his group of guys at the Double C Ranch, Duke is found guilty.
 But Terry gives him a gun and he's able to escape into hiding.

 Later, when Remedy gets his mail from the post office, the postman asks if he can drop a letter off at the Double C Ranch along the way.
 Remedy reads it and it's a blackmail letter to Riley from one of his fellow ranch hands, Hank, saying he needs more money or else he'll reveal who really killed Charlie Cooper.
 Right then, Riley's horse approaches, and Remedy panics and drops the envelope from Hank.
 Riley recognizes the envelope on the ground and figures Remedy has a blackmail letter, so he shoots Remedy as Remedy is crossing a river on horseback, and then makes plans to deal with Hank.

 Remedy survives the attack and delivers the wet letter to Duke at his hideout.
 Duke tells Terry to give the letter to the sheriff and immediately goes on a search to find Riley.
-They have a brutal fight in a hayloft, and both take a nasty fall.
+They have a brutal fight in a hayloft, both take a nasty fall, and Duke wins as Riley is unconscious.

 In the epilogue, Remedy reveals to Duke that he has been taking a correspondence course by mail while he has been in recovery.
 He giggles with glee when a young woman arrives.
 He says his correspondence course was in art, and the course sent him a model.
 The film closes with Curly saying, "I wonder how they got her in the mailbox?"